diegoorellanaga/GameMacro/README.md

-Title:	peg-multimarkdown User's Guide
+Title:	Medivia Macro Guide
-Author:	Fletcher T. Penney
+Author:	Diego Orellana
 Base Header Level:	2

 # Introduction #

-[Markdown] is a simple markup language used to convert plain text into HTML.
+[Medivia] is a tibia ot server.
+I made a simple macro to make runes while afk.
+And if it sees somebody in the screen it exits automatically.

 [MultiMarkdown] is a derivative of Markdown that adds new syntax features, such as footnotes, tables, and metadata.
 Additionally, it offers mechanisms to convert plain text into LaTeX in addition to HTML.